 The grapes and most of the fruit and berries used in the honey wines are produced right on the farm.
-They also have a country store that sells all flavours of honey, honey wines, and other products from the beehive such as beeswax soaps, candles, and polishes.
+They also have a country store that sells all flavours of honey, and products from the beehive, like beeswax soaps, candles, and polishes.
 You will want to take some home.

 Do Wine Tastings

 So you’re thinking, wine in the Fraser Valley, huh?
 This isn’t the Okanagan lady!
-Well, surprise, at Singletree Winery you can enjoy some pretty swish, award-winning wine that IS from grapes grown in the rolling hills of Abbostford.
+Well, surprise, at Singletree Winery you can enjoy some pretty swish, award-winning wine.
+And it’s grown from grapes found in the rolling hills of Abbostford.
 The Etsell family grows grapes on 14 acres of their 67-acre heritage farm.
-You can sample quality BC VQA wines in their tasting room, open year-round and showcasing cool climate varietals like Siegerrebe and Grüner Veltliner.
+You can sample quality BC VQA wines in their tasting room.
+It’s open year-round and showcases cool climate varietals like Siegerrebe and Grüner Veltliner.
 Don’t worry, I was as shocked as you are, and yes, I bought some to bring home.

 Be a Little Bit Country

 Farming for four decades, the Maan Family began by growing premium strawberries and selling them at a simple fruit stand.
 From that fruit stand, Maan Farms has grown to include an entire country experience of farm market, petting zoo, goat yoga (!), food purveyor, scary corn mazes, flower festivals, u-dig fields, and an Estate Winery specializing in fruit wines.
 This is a very family-friendly destination where kids can play, get dirty and enjoy some delicious Indian-inspired food or ice cream as a treat.
 Adults can do goat yoga (yes, it’s a thing), followed up by tastings of the Means’ award-winning fruit wines, including a Strawberry/Raspberry blend, Blueberry and Blackberry.
 This place is a country wonderland.